AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-03-how-to-set-up-react-typescript-ant-design-less-css-modules-and-eslint.md

 {% capture code %}yarn add less less-loader{% endcapture %}
 {% include code.html code=code lang="bash" %}

-> **Warning**: Be sure to check [this issue on GitHub](https://github.com/arackaf/customize-cra/issues/226) regarding a conflict between `customize-cra` and `css-loader`.
-The temporary solution, until `customize-cra@1.0` is released, is to run `yarn upgrade customize-cra@next`.
-I had the same problem; the suggested solution worked for me.

 Then, simply add a LESS loader to your config overrides:

-{% capture code %}const { override, fixBabelImports, addLessLoader } = require('customize-cra');
+{% capture code %}const { override, fixBabelImports, addLessLoader } = require("customize-cra");

 module.exports = override(
-  fixBabelImports('import', {
+  fixBabelImports("import", {
-    libraryName: 'antd',
+    libraryName: "antd",
-    libraryDirectory: 'es',
+    libraryDirectory: "es",
-    style: true
+    style: true,
   }),
   addLessLoader({
+    lessOptions: {
       javascriptEnabled: true,
       modifyVars: {
-      '@primary-color': '#f48549', // customize as needed
+        "@primary-color": "#f48549", // customize as needed
-      '@link-color': '#e6a07c', // customize as needed
+        "@link-color": "#e6a07c", // customize as needed
-      '@font-size-base': '18px' // customize as needed
+        "@font-size-base": "18px", // customize as needed
-    }
+      },
+    },
   })
 );{% endcapture %}
 {% include code.html file="config-overrides.js" code=code lang="javascript" %}

+> **Note**: Be sure to check [this issue](https://github.com/arackaf/customize-cra/issues/253) if you run into any problems. `customize-cra` and `less-loader` have had compatibility issues in the past.

 That's it!
 Restart your app again to see the new results in your browser: